Broadcasts

 2. Open the test email on desktop and mobile.

-3. Check subject, preview text, images, buttons, links, personalization, footer, and unsubscribe link.
+3. Check the subject, preview text, images, buttons, links, personalization, footer, and unsubscribe link.

-4. Return to the broadcast and fix anything that looks wrong.
+4. Return to the broadcast and fix any content or design problem you find.

 5. Review the final subscriber count and delivery connection again.

-6. To send later, turn on **Schedule Broadcast**, choose the scheduled date and time, then click **Schedule**.
+6. To send later, turn on **Schedule Broadcast**, choose a future date and time, then click **Schedule**.

-8. Confirm the send only when the campaign, subscribers, and timing are correct.
+8. Confirm the send only when the campaign content, selected subscribers, and send time are correct.

-- **Save Broadcast:** use when copy, design, subscriber selection, or approvals are not finished.
+- **Save Broadcast:** use this option when the copy, design, subscriber selection, or approvals are not finished.

-- **Send Now:** start delivery immediately to the selected subscribers.
+- **Send Now:** start delivery to the selected subscribers.
+You can leave the page while Mailrith keeps sending.

 After sending, review sent count, opens, clicks, unsubscribes, bounces, and complaints.
 These numbers depend on tracking settings and delivery webhook events, so make sure the delivery connection is configured correctly.